Close Menu

 At 55, if you are paid SSD benefits, then your chances of dying within five years from the onset of your disability is high.
 Depending on your gender, 1 in 6 men die after getting benefits.
 Similarly, 1-in-8 women die within five years of the onset of their benefits.

-The truth is that 1-in-4 people in the United States becomes disabled before reaching retirement age.
-If this happens, then you can get Social Security Disability benefit and/or Supplemental Security Income benefits.
+The truth is that 1-in-4 people in the United States become disabled before retirement age.
+If this happens, then you can get Social Security Disability benefits and/or Supplemental Security Income benefits.

 Only 10% of people who get SSDI benefits receive more than $2,000 per month in benefits.
-If you have a family, you receive extra SSD benefits.
-For example, in 2022 the average monthly benefit for an SSD benefit client who has a spouse and children is $2,383 per month.
+If you have a family, then you receive extra SSD benefits.
+For example, in 2024 the average monthly benefit for an SSD benefit client who has a spouse and children is $2,500 per month.

-If you are seeking Social Security Disability benefits for sickle cell anemia or a sickle cell disease, then you should hire an attorney.
+If you need Social Security benefits for sickle cell disease, then you should hire an attorney.
 An attorney can help you file an application for SSDI and SSI benefits.

 Studies show that you are three times more likely to win benefits if you hire an attorney.
 Additionally, an attorney will know the medical symptoms to prove you deserve benefits for sickle cell disease.